Leonardo-Boss/suckless-site/tools.suckless.org/9base.md

 * yacc

 It also contains the Plan 9 libc, libbio, libregexp, libfmt and libutf.
-The overall SLOC is about 40kSLOC, so this userland + all libs is much smaller as for example bash (duh!).
+The overall SLOC is about 40kSLOC, so this userland + all libs is much smaller than, e.g. bash (duh!).

 Download